European Detergents Conference (EDC)

 Scientific Poster Session with Authors incl.
 Award Ceremony (EDC) Date: Wednesday, 26 October 2022 Time: 17:10 - 17:30 Location: Second Floor Foyer Language: English Find further information on the page: Poster Presentations

 At this time, we are in the process of establishing the final program.
-The full program will be online in July.
+The full program will be online in May/June.

 In conjunction with the SEPAWA® CONGRESS, the GDCh Division of Detergent Chemistry organizes a scientific poster session.
 The best EDC posters are awarded with one of up to four poster awards.